bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 --- abstract

-This document specifies an twisted Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements on a group of order approximately 2^246.
+This document specifies an twisted Edwards curve that takes advantage of arithmetic over the field GF(2^127-1) and endomorphisms to achieve the speediest Diffie-Hellman key agreements over a group of order approximately 2^246.
+The time taken for a single variable-base exponentation is half that of Curve25519, and when not using endomorphisms is eighty percent of that taken by Curve25519.
-It is two times faster than Curve25519, and when not using endomorphisms 1.2 times faster.
-This curve is the only known Edwards curve with a four dimensional scalar decomposition over GF((2^127-1)^2) and large prime-order subgroup.

 --- middle